ChristianGleitzman/ChristianGleitzman/README.md

 # Welcome to my Github Profile

-I am a student currently in a gap year, with a passion for software engineering and data science.
+I am a student currently in a gap year, with a passion for software engineering and modern technology.
 I am excited to be using this year to gain hands-on experience and improve my skills in these areas before pursuing a degree in computer science.

 ## Skills and Experience